kdgregory/log4j-aws-appenders/README.md

 > Yep.
 Have you updated all of your applications yet?
 If you have, congratulations.
   I haven't, nor have a lot of people that I know.
-Replacing a stable logging framework is pretty low on the priority list, even though we don't expect problems.
+Replacing a stable logging framework is pretty low on the priority list.

 If you found other appenders, why are you writing this?

 > Reinventing wheels can be a great spur to creativity.
 It also gives me a deeper understanding of the services involved, which is a Good Thing.
+And of course I've added features that I didn't find elsewhere.

 What happens when the appender drops messages?